-Are you suffering from a painful bump along the inside aspect of your big toe joint, making exercise, shoe wear, and other daily activities difficult?
+Are you suffering from a painful bump along the inside aspect of your big toe joint?
+In short, does it make exercise, shoe wear, and other daily activities difficult?
 You may have developed a painful bunion.
 Let’s discuss what a bunion is, how it is formed, and what can be done about one.
 We will also introduce Lapiplasty: advanced technique in bunion surgery!

 What is a Bunion exactly?

 Bunions, or hallux abducto valgus deformity, is a common deformity of the foot that causes many to suffer from chronic foot pain.
-A bunion can form from a multitude of reasons, usually in part to genetic predisposition, flattened arches, overpronation, or generalized foot instability such as ligamentous laxity.
-Additionally, a bunion may be caused by external factors such as poorly fitting shoes or repetitive foot stress.
-Often bunions can be managed conservatively by means of wider fitting, better-accommodating shoes or padding, strapping, and orthotics.
+A bunion can form from a multitude of reasons.
+Usually, they form in part to genetic predisposition, flattened arches, overpronation, or generalized foot instability such as ligamentous laxity.
+Additionally, poorly fitting shoes or repetitive foot stress may cause a bunion.
+Conservative means of managing a painful bunion would be to wear wider fitting, better-accommodating shoes or use padding, strapping, and orthotics.
 While these modalities may provide temporary relief for many patients, nothing can reverse the deformity and restore normal anatomy.
 That will require surgical correction.

 Bunion surgery has existed in the medical literature for over a hundred years.
 And over a hundred different procedures have been tried, all searching for the best way to correct this deformity.
-Procedure choice is typically determined based upon several factors. these may include:
+Procedure choice is typically determined based upon several factors.
+These may include: